-Why it’s important to you: Simply put, a botnet is a network of computers that has been setup for criminal activities.
+Why it’s important to you: Simply put, a botnet is a network of computers that have been setup for criminal activities.
 They’re commonly used in DDOS (Distributed Denial of Service) attacks, where swarms of computers overwhelm a websites ability to respond to the traffic and goes down.
 Millions of computers have been infected with malware who’s sole purpose is to link them together into massive botnets.
 The malware does nothing else, it simply waits to activate the infected device to get them all to cooperatively take down the target website.

 Question 12: What’s the point of a VPN?

 Why it’s important to you: A VPN, Virtual Private Network, allows you to counteract some of the risks that come from insecure WiFi traffic.
 Put simply, it creates a “tunnel” to your destination, which allows your data to stay secure.
 A VPN provides some measure of security if you have to access or transmit sensitive data across an insecure connection like a public WiFi hotspot.
 VPN’s are available for mobile devices as well, and premium ones can be had for a few hundred dollars.
-These paid for services provide security updates and tech support, for a single life time fee.
+These paid-for services provide security updates and tech support, for a single lifetime fee.

 Question 13: What is multi-factor authentication?